Arthoniaceae: Description

+The family produces a diverse range of secondary metabolites (lichen products), including depsides, depsidones, anthraquinones, and derivatives of pulvinic acid.
+Some species also contain xanthones.

 Distribution

 The species in Arthoniaceae have a worldwide distribution, but are especially prevalent in tropical areas with a Mediterranean climate.
 They are known from arctic to tropical latitudes, as well as variating altitudes from sea level to alpine regions, distributed in both humid forests and dry habitats.

 Ecology

-Collectively, the family have a highly variable ecology with lichenized, lichenicolous and saprobic fungi.
+Collectively, the family have a highly variable ecology with lichen-forming, lichenicolous and saprobic fungi.
 The majority of species are lichenized with a photobiont from Trentepohliaceae and a few species in Arthonia are lichenized with a photobiont from Chlorococcaleae.
 They grow on leaves, bark, bryophytes, and rocks.
-Other species are lichenicolous (growing on other lichens), and a few species are known to be saprobic.
+Other species are lichenicolous (growing on other lichens), and a few species, such as those in genus Naevia, are known to be saprobic.